-Marketers can no longer edit organic link previews (thumbnails, headlines, and descriptions).
+Page managers can no longer edit organic link previews (thumbnails, headlines, and descriptions) from the page publisher.
 Go ahead, try it.

 From the page publisher…

-Previously, you could click into the headline or description and edit what it says.
+Previously, you could click into the headline or description of any link you are looking to share and edit what it says.
 Those items can no longer be changed.
 You also could have removed the link thumbnail and replaced it with something else.
 Now, if you click that “x” at the top right of the image, it removes the preview entirely with no ability to replace the image.

-Unfortunately, this takes away a tool that ethical marketers have used as well.
+Unfortunately, the removal of these options takes away a tool that ethical marketers have used as well.
 Sometimes, the preview information isn’t up to snuff and you want to change it without changing the message.
-For example, maybe the image is of poor quality or doesn’t represent the content.
 There are many reasons why you might want to edit this information.

 1. Edit Open Graph Tags

 This is the one option that should always be available, but only to the actual website publishers.

 Open Graph tags on your website provide Facebook with the content it needs to fill a link preview.
 If a link thumbnail, title, or description doesn’t appear when you paste a link on Facebook, it’s because those tags weren’t properly created.

 There are many ways to update Open Graph tags.
 I use a WordPress plugin called Yoast SEO.
 This allows me to manually override what is sent to Facebook.

 If I wanted to change what appears in the link preview on Facebook, I could decide to edit it from my website admin.
 This way, that information would be changed globally for anyone who shares the link to my post — not just this one time.